Robot (dance): Description

-The robot became popular in the 1960s, but goes back to the 1920s, when it was used theatrically in miming.
+The robot became popular in the 1980s, but goes back to the 1970s, when it was used theatrically in miming.
 It is a dance in which the dancer moves their limbs in a way that imitates the movements of a robot.
 Movements of the robot are normally started and finished with a dimestop (a very abrupt stop), to give the impression of motors starting and stopping, but poppers have also been known to do the robot with a pop to the beat.
 As long as the illusion of being a robot is maintained, it is considered the robot.

 Robot dancing is often considered a subsection of popping because poppers often include the robot in their routines, sometimes adding pops to the beat while maintaining the illusion of a robot.
 However, the robot also exists as its own dance and is sometimes considered a performance rather than a dance when the performer is imitating a robot without any music.
 When done without music, it is considered to be mime, instead of dance.
-Street theater often featured mimes who did a mechanical man or puppet style illusion, without music.
+Street theater often featured mimes who did a mechanical man or puppet style illusion, without music, including performer Robert Shields, who would later perform this style on a wider stage as part of Shields and Yarnell.
 In the late 1960s, the style was used while social dancing to funk or soul music.
 While not the first to imitate a robot as a mime, Charles "Robot" Washington and his partner "Robot Ann" were the first to socially couple dance the style to music at parties and clubs.
 It was at this point it became a party dance and later combined with other illusion styles to form today's popping style.
 It is commonly known as "Robotics".
 Roboting has also been likened to the jazz-era folk dance of puppeting (a style also appreciated in some colors of experimental ballet), whereby the dancer would emulate the mechanical movements of a simple musical box doll.